Deploy, manage, and report on Windows Defender Antivirus

 |Microsoft Azure||Deploy Microsoft Antimalware for Azure in the Azure portal, by using Visual Studio virtual machine configuration, or using Azure PowerShell cmdlets.
 You can also Install Endpoint protection in Azure Security Center||Configure Microsoft Antimalware for Virtual Machines and Cloud Services with Azure PowerShell cmdlets or use code samples||Use Microsoft Antimalware for Virtual Machines and Cloud Services with Azure PowerShell cmdlets to enable monitoring.
 You can also review usage reports in Azure Active Directory to determine suspicious activity, including the Possibly infected devices report and configure an SIEM tool to report on Windows Defender Antivirus events and add that tool as an app in AAD.|

-The availability of some functions and features, especially related to cloud-delivered protection, differ between System Center Configuration Manager, current branch (for example, System Center Configuration Manager 2016) and System Center Configuration Manager 2012.
-In this library, we've focused on Windows 10, Windows Server 2016, and System Center Configuration Manager, current branch (2016).
-See the Utilize Microsoft cloud-provided protection in Windows Defender Antivirus topic for a table that describes the major differences.
+The availability of some functions and features, especially related to cloud-delivered protection, differ between System Center Configuration Manager (Current Branch) and System Center Configuration Manager 2012.
+In this library, we've focused on Windows 10, Windows Server 2016, and System Center Configuration Manager (Current Branch).
+See Use Microsoft cloud-provided protection in Windows Defender Antivirus for a table that describes the major differences.
 (Return to table)

 In Windows 10, Windows Defender Antivirus is a component available without installation or deployment of an additional client or service.
 It will automatically be enabled when third-party antivirus products are either uninstalled or out of date (except on Windows Server 2016).
 Traditional deployment therefore is not required.
 Deployment here refers to ensuring the Windows Defender Antivirus component is available and enabled on endpoints or servers.
 (Return to table)